 With a home battery, however, home systems can store solar energy and then use it during peak hours.
 In this way, they will be able to lower their on-peak rate charges while gaining an off-peak rate bill credit for excess solar generation.
 It’s two-way savings!

 With a solar system and a home battery, homeowners can achieve energy self-reliance with clean energy.
 Solar is abundant, and everyone can use it, especially in sunny areas.
 Instead of waiting for more alternative energy to be added to the grid, homeowners can take control of their energy usage, and do so with a home system that more reliable than the grid.
 The solution is clean, which will benefit the environment.

 In addition to the three reasons listed above, the US government is strongly emphasizing the solar industry.
 The Biden administration has proposed legislation to support the development of new energy industries.
 The ITC policy currently offers 26% of your total solar and battery project cost as a tax credit for your federal income tax.
 Along with the national ITC policy, places such as California and Hawaii have introduced local subsidy programs for solar battery users, SGIP in California, and the HECO Battery Bonus program in Hawaii.

 FranklinWH power management and battery

 FranklinWH’s Franklin Home Power (FHP) system fills the current market void by providing whole-home power management, regardless of the source coming from solar, the grid, or liquid fuel generators.
-The FranklinWH aPower X battery is a high-capacity battery with a 12-year warranty.
+The FranklinWH aPower battery is a high-capacity battery with a 12-year warranty.
 The FHP can link multiple batteries to support loads for even the largest households, with a storage capacity sufficient for longer power outages and larger loads.
-We have also simplified the installation process for a faster system install.
+We have also simplified the installation process for a faster system installation.

 With the FranklinWH AC coupling technology, the FHP works with all solar inverters, making it the best option for combining solar generation and battery storage for whole-home power management.